bramses/quoordinates/README.md

 `nomic-viz.py` is a python script that visualizes highlights in nomic `readwise-highlights.py` is a python script that fetches highlights from readwise

+## Downstream Dependents

+The apps below depend on Quoordinates and display how versatile this technology is:

+- [Commonplace Bot](https://github.com/bramses/commonplace-bot) - A Discord Bot where quotes can be surfaced, discussed, and transformed in an MMO like format.
+- [Quo Host](https://github.com/bramses/quo-host/tree/main) - A realtime speech to semantic search to "higlight within highlight" surfacer.
+Sound smarter on podcasts.
+- [Kindle Streamer](https://github.com/bramses/kindle-streamer) - Use OCR on a cron job to take a picture of Kindle, and generate a visual bookmark using DALL-E.

 ## Setup

 1. Create a `.env` file with the following variables: